-US Official: Russia knew Syrian chemical attack was coming
+U.S. official: Russia knew Syrian chemical attack was coming

-WASHINGTON (AP) — The United States has made a preliminary conclusion that Russia knew in advance of Syria’s chemical weapons attack last week, but has no proof of Moscow’s involvement, a senior U.S. official says.
+WASHINGTON (AP) — The United States has concluded that Russia knew ahead of time that Syria would launch a chemical-weapons attack last week, a senior U.S. official says.

+The official offered circumstantial elements to back up his claim, but no concrete proof.
+And others in the Trump administration cautioned that final American determination had not been made that Russia had advance knowledge of the attack, which killed more than 80 people and prompted retaliatory U.S. cruise-missile strikes.

-The official said Monday that that a drone operated by Russians was flying over a hospital as victims of the attack were rushing to get treatment.
+The senior official said Monday that a drone operated by Russians was flying over a hospital as victims of the attack were rushing to get treatment.
 Hours after the drone left, a Russian-made fighter jet bombed the hospital in what American officials believe was an attempt to cover up the usage of chemical weapons.

-The U.S. official said the presence of the surveillance drone over the hospital couldn’t have been a coincidence, and that Russia must have known the chemical weapons attack was coming and that victims were seeking treatment
+The presence of the surveillance drone over the hospital couldn’t have been a coincidence, the senior U.S. official said, arguing that Russia must have known the chemical weapons attack was coming and that victims were seeking treatment

-The official, who wasn’t authorized to speak publicly on intelligence matters and demanded anonymity, didn’t give precise timing for when the drone was in the area, where more than 80 people were killed.
-The official also didn’t provide details for the military and intelligence information that form the basis of what the Pentagon now believes.

 Most Read Stories